Heavy Athletics and Running Events

 A Fun Run for Kids 13 and Under

-If your wee-highlander is inspired by the Kilted Mile, we have a fun run for any child under the age of 13 right in front of the grandstands on the main field.
+If your wee-highlander is inspired by the Kilted Mile, we have a fun run for any child ages 2 – 13 right in front of the grandstands on the main field.

-No pre-registration is necessary, just show up at the Kilted Mile Tent on the North end of the main field between 3 and 3:30 p.m. to sign up and get your number.
+No pre-registration is necessary, just show up at the Kilted Mile Tent on the main field between 12:30 p.m. and 1:15 p.m. to sign up and get your number.

 - Children ages 5-7